emmett-framework/emmett/docs/dal/operations.md

 db(Event.name.like("%party%"))
 ```

-Note that, usually the `like` operator will be case-sensitive on most of the DBMS, so if you want to make case-insensitive queries, you should specify the option on `like` and the other helpers:
+Note that the `like` operator will usually be case-sensitive on most of the DBMS, so if you want to make case-insensitive queries, you should specify the option on `like` and the other helpers:

 ```python
 db(Event.name.like("party%", case_sensitive=False))